victorwokili/AWSProjects/Migration/Application Migration Service (MGN)/readme.md

    - [ ] Grant Access Keys and Download Credentials
      <br>
 2. Spin up an Amazon EC2 Instance in the source region (us-west-1)
+   - For the SG open Port 22 and 80
+   - Ensure there is a key pair to enable SDSh

-3. SSH Into the instance <br>
+4. SSH Into the instance <br>
    - [ ]  Install Apache
    - [ ]  Create an HTML file so we could have a web application
    - [ ]  Create dummy files and directories on the source server
-4. Go to MGN in the destination region and set it up
+5. Go to MGN in the destination region and set it up
-5. Use the IAM crentials run it into the command, then use the command from MGN to install the agent on the source server
+6. Use the IAM crentials run it into the command, then use the command from MGN to install the agent on the source server
    - Wait for agent to start creeating the staging area, setup replication server and sync process
-6. Modify the Launch Template
+7. Modify the Launch Template
-7. Launch our test instances
+8. Launch our test instances
    - If everything looks good, go to step 10
-8. Launch Cutover Instances
+9. Launch Cutover Instances